Ultravis66/Trajectory-Monte-Carlo/README.md

 # Trajectory-Monte-Carlo

 A compact, reproducible quasi-6-DoF projectile simulation framework built for large-scale Monte Carlo analysis and machine-learning dataset generation.
-The new model couples simplified rigid-body dynamics with proportional-navigation steering and pitch-trim control.
+The model couples simplified rigid-body dynamics with proportional-navigation steering and pitch-trim control.

 Aerodynamic forces are computed from tabulated Cl/Cd values using 2-D interpolation, and pitching moments include static Cm(α), control-induced moment, and rate damping.